 You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 In ancient times, the Olympians and the rest of their family were an important part of daily Greek culture.
-Each god and goddess ruled certain realms and also played their part in mythology; fascinating stories that helped people to grasp the world around them, including the weather, religious beliefs, and their own social system.
+Each god and goddess ruled certain realms and also played their part in mythology; fascinating stories that helped ancient Greeks to grasp the world around them, including the weather, religious beliefs, and their own social system.

 Possessing so many powers and abilities, they all agreed that they would make excellent business owners, and so opened a grand mall and invited all the mortals.